 - Research relevant material, such as academic studies, legislation, and recent news related to your cause.
 For example, if you plan to advocate for a ban on synthetic pesticides and fertilizers on public lands, determine if that’s even possible, given some states’ preemption laws.
 You may need to pivot to advocating for a legislative commitment or policy.
 Or if your advocacy group is focused on a plastic straw ban, review plastic straw legislation and statistics about plastic straw pollution.

 - Get educated on the facts by attending relevant classes, conferences, and webinars.
 In addition, attend public meetings of similar advocacy groups to learn about popular topics, potential challenges, and to gauge public interest.

 Doing your research is important, but building a network of allies and partners is critical.
 The earlier you begin building connections, the better, so start networking during this pre-formation phase.
 Potential groups and organizations to contact:

 - Neighboring advocacy groups with similar missions.
 Contact the leaders of these groups and let them know your plans.
 Request a meeting to determine their goals, successes, challenges, and desire for future partnerships.

-- Local civic organizations, including religious institutions, environmental organizations, community-based organizations.
+- Local civic organizations, including religious institutions, environmental organizations, and community-based organizations.
 These groups will be interested to learn about a new advocacy group and how you can work together on common goals.

 - School boards, parent committees, youth organizations.
-Student-driven environmental committees are a terrific resource for volunteers and to help spread the message about a particular cause.
+Student-driven environmental committees are a terrific resource for volunteers and can help spread the message about a particular cause.
 They also have funds and event facilities.
 Some schools even have sustainability or environmental departments.
 For a no-idling day, for example, our group worked with neighboring environmental committees and school districts to raise awareness about air pollution and to advocate for no-idling around schools.